Variational Principles for the Helmholtz equation: application to Finite Element and Neural Network approximations: Introduction

 \section{Introduction}

-\subsection{Helmholtz equation and Variational Principles}
+\subsubsection{Helmholtz equation and Variational Principles}

-{where $u:\varOmega\to\mathbb{C}$, $\varOmega\subset\mathbb{R}^{\dimx}$ is a bounded Lipschitz domain, $f\in L^2(\varOmega)$ is a complex-valued function and $k>0$ is the wavenumber.} {We use the compact notation $\L u:=-\Delta u - k^2 u$.} {Equation \eqref{Helm_PDE} is the time-harmonic wave equation with an impedance boundary condition.
-While this model is classical and broadly applicable, the design of numerical algorithms capable of accurately approximating it at high wavenumbers remains a significant challenge.}
+{is the time-harmonic analogue of the wave equation with absorbing boundary conditions of first order.
+Here, the function $u$ is complex-valued, $u:\varOmega\to\mathbb{C}$, $ \varOmega\subset\mathbb{R}^{\dimx}$ is a bounded Lipschitz domain, $f\in L^2(\varOmega)$ is a complex-valued function and $k>0$ is the wavenumber.} {We use the compact notation $\L u:=-\Delta u - k^2 u$.} {The use of various absorbing boundary conditions is motivated by the need to reduce wave propagation problems posed on large or unbounded domains to problems defined on computationally tractable bounded domains.} {While this model is classical and broadly applicable, the design of numerical algorithms capable of accurately approximating it at high wavenumbers remains a significant challenge.}

-In this work, we investigate whether \emph{Variational Principles} can be associated with \eqref{Helm_PDE}. {Specifically, we ask whether there exist energies with a clear physical interpretation whose \emph{stationary points}, the zeros of their first variation, coincide with solutions of \eqref{Helm_PDE}.
-To the best of our knowledge, such principles have not been systematically developed for \eqref{Helm_PDE}.} {Starting from Hamilton’s principle for the wave equation, we derive time-harmonic energies that are generally \emph{indefinite}.
-We then construct strongly coercive augmentations of these energies whose unique minimiser coincides with the solution of \eqref{Helm_PDE}.
-These regularised energies are carefully designed modifications of the original indefinite functionals and preserve their physical relevance, since the regularisation terms vanish on the solution manifold $\L u = f$.}
+In this work, we investigate whether \emph{variational principles} can be associated with the Helmholtz equation and in particular with \eqref{Helm_PDE}. {Specifically, we ask whether there exist energies motivated from first principles whose \emph{stationary points}, the zeros of their first variation, coincide with solutions of \eqref{Helm_PDE}. } To the best of our knowledge, such principles have not been systematically {developed for impedance Helmholtz problems such as \eqref{Helm_PDE}.}

+{Starting from Hamilton's principle for the wave equation, we derive time-harmonic energies that are, in general, \emph{indefinite}.
+These energies apply naturally to the Helmholtz equation posed on unrestricted domains.
+When the domain is truncated and impedance boundary conditions are imposed, suitable modifications become necessary.
+In unrestricted domains, the corresponding Lagrangian functionals may be chosen to be real-valued.
+However, to account for the influence of the artificial boundary introduced by the absorbing condition, we employ complex-valued Lagrangians.
+Nevertheless, the variational structure is preserved, since the stationarity condition has a unique critical point corresponding to the solution of \eqref{Helm_PDE}.}

+{We then construct strongly coercive augmentations of these energies.
+These regularised Lagrangians are carefully designed modifications of the original indefinite functionals and provide stability bounds in the case of star-shaped domains.}

+{For all formulations considered, we address existence and uniqueness questions for the corresponding variational problems by employing the complex version of the Lax-Milgram theorem.
+Throughout, our derivations and proposed formulations are motivated by the goal of remaining as close as possible to the underlying physical properties of the problem.}